Carrie Cuttler

 Research in Dr. Cuttler’s Health and Cognition Lab focuses on elucidating the potentially beneficial and detrimental effects of chronic cannabis use and acute cannabis intoxication.
 Our current and recent work focuses on examining links between cannabis use and mental health (e.g., depression, anxiety, OCD), physical health (e.g., pain, sleep), stress, and cognition (e.g., memory, decision-making, executive functioning, creativity, attention).
 Further, we are interested in examining effects of cannabis with different concentrations of THC and CBD as well as effects of cannabis concentrates to better understand their influence on mental health, physical health, and cognition.

-Dr. Cuttler plans to recruit a graduate student for Fall 2021 admission to the Experimental Psychology PhD Program.
+Dr. Cuttler will be considering graduate student applications for Fall 2024 admission to the Experimental Psychology PhD Program.

 Selected Publications